RPiOVN/p2pvps-server/specifications/high-level-overview.md

 # High Level System Overview
 The sections below give additional details on how the system-as-a-whole works.
-Lower level specifications will be captured in the respective specification document for Client, Server, and Marketplace.
+Lower level specifications will be captured in the respective specification document for [Client](client-specification.md), Server, and Marketplace.

 ## Network Orchestration
 A client device registers with a server by making a REST API call and passing a server-generated key (GUID).
 Upon recieving a valid registration call, the server opens new ports, generates login details, and returns this information to the client.
-The client then launched a Docker container with a minimal Linux environment.
+The client then launches a Docker container with a minimal Linux environment.
 The container makes reverse SSH connections to forward its local ports to the server's new ports, tunneling through any firewalls, and creating a command line interface accessible to the renter.

-The server operates a minimal SSH server running inside a Docker container and another [LocalTunnel server](https://github.com/localtunnel/server) running inside it's own Docker container.
+The Server operates a minimal SSH server running inside a Docker container and another [LocalTunnel server](https://github.com/localtunnel/server) running inside it's own Docker container.
-This SSH shell allows connection to the command line interface via SSH (port 22).
+This SSH shell allows connection to the client device command line interface via SSH.
 The LocalTunnel server also forwards port 80 (http) and port 443 (https) from the client device.
 A subdomain is created on the server allowing access to these three ports.
-This allows clients to connect to the command line on the device and also serve web pages and web apps.
+This allows clients to connect to the command line on the device and also serve web pages and web apps from a human-readable URL.

 ## Financial Transactions
 The first payment method for transacting device rentals will be the Paypal Contracts API.
 As soon as possible,